Moore Park, New South Wales: Commercial area

-Moore Park is the former location of the Royal Agricultural Society's Sydney Showground, which hosted the annual Sydney Royal Easter Show until 1998.
+Moore Park is the former location of the Royal Agricultural Society's Sydney Showground which opened in the early 1880s.
+The ground's hosted the annual Sydney Royal Easter Show until 1998.
 It moved to Homebush Bay (the site of the 2000 Summer Olympics).
 The old showgrounds have since been redeveloped as Fox Studios, now Disney Studios Australia, a commercial venture designed at supporting Australia's film industry.
 The Entertainment Quarter is a retail, dining and entertainment precinct beside the studios.
 It contains cinemas, live venues, restaurants, cafes, pubs, and retailers of fashion and homewares.
 The Farmer's Market also operates every Wednesday and Saturday in the old showground showing.

-The south-western corner of the suburb boasts the Supa Centre Moore Park on South Dowling Street.
-It specialises in showrooms for home furnishings and home renovations.
+The south-western corner of the suburb boasts showrooms for home furnishings and home renovations.
 This was the site of the former Dowling Street depot for trams.